kstephano/journaling_website/README.md

 ## Installation
 Fork and clone the repo into your desired directory.
 Open a terminal in the cloned repo and navigate to the [server folder](./server).
 Use command `npm install`.
 Then navigate back to the main folder and into the [client folder](./client).
 Use command `npm install` again.
 Inside the [client folder](./client), navigate to the [javascript folder](./client/static/js) and open the files in an IDE.
 Note: there are two urls in use - one for local one for Heroku.
 At default it is linked to the Heroku url.
 To change the url, change line `const urlUsed = fetchUrls[1]` to `const urlUsed = fetchUrls[0]` to be able to locally launch the client.
-To launch the server navigate to [server folder](./server)
+Then run `npm run bundle` to update the bundles.

 ## Usage
 - From the server folder, run `npm start` to launch the server